-Lee Nielsen is an artist and illustrator based in Edmonton Alberta.
-In 2008 he received a Bachelor of Fine Arts degree from the Alberta College of Art and Design.
+Lee Nielsen is an artist and illustrator based in Vancouver, British Columbia.
+In 2008 he received a Bachelor of Fine Arts degree from the Alberta University of the Arts.
 He has exhibited locally and nationally and has work in private collections in Canada and the United States.
 In 2011 He was awarded an Individual Artists Project grant from the Alberta Foundation for the Arts.
 He is currently represented by the Christine Klassen Gallery in Calgary, Alberta.

 As an illustrator, he has worked in the fields of animation, video games and comic books, along with various editorial and design projects.
 In 2015 he was commissioned by Smithsonian Books to illustrate 3 volumes of the children’s series “Secret Smithsonian Adventures”.
 He recently designed and illustrated backgrounds on the soon to be released animated feature film “Valley of the Lanterns”, produced by New Machine Studios, and directed by Caleb Hystad.
-From 2011 to 2019, he developed and taught in the Illustration program at the Edmonton Digital Arts College.
+From 2011 to 2019, he lead the development of curriculum and taught in the Illustration program at the Edmonton Digital Arts College.

 Smithsonian Books, Vine Arts Wine and Spirits, Avenue Magazine, Beamdog, New Machine Studios, ATB Financial, Downstage Theatre

-BFA Degree with distinction, Alberta College of Art and Design, Calgary, Alberta.
+BFA Degree with distinction, Alberta University of the Arts, Calgary, Alberta.
 2008

 Certificate, Classical Animation, The Applied Multimedia Training Centre, Calgary, Alberta.
 2000